freddbomba/legrandjeu/README.md

 and permaculture

-the game is a concept and an idea by Federico Bonelli (c)2016 and lead design is Federico Bonelli and Raffaella Rovida
+the game is a concept and an idea by Federico Bonelli (c)2016
+* lead design is by Federico Bonelli and Raffaella Rovida

 www.legrandjeu.net